hydro-7/ML4Earth-Foundation-Models-for-Earth-Observation-2024/README.md

 We calculated the MIoU and IoU per class of the test images (add more, like hwo we got those numbers)

 ### Results
-(final results)
-- We achieved a MIoU of 0.7620 with a classwise IoU of 0.9130, 0.6775, 0.8732, 0.7952, 0.5256 for Background, Building, Woodland, Water and Road classes respectively.
+- We achieved a **MIoU of 0.7620** with a classwise IoU of 0.9130, 0.6775, 0.8732, 0.7952, 0.5256 for Background, Building, Woodland, Water and Road classes respectively.
-- Using the inbuilt Jaccard IoU calculation, we achieved a MIoU of 0.72
+- Using the **Inbuilt Jaccard** IoU calculation of pytorch, we achieved a **MIoU of 0.72**.
 - (f1 score ?)

 ### Limitations
 - A fairly large limitation that we faced was that off the large imbalance in the classes in the dataset provided.
 It would be more clear from the following image, where some classes have a very low number of pixels compared to the other classes ![WhatsApp Image 2024-09-18 at 22 00 02_e5ac02f8](https://github.com/user-attachments/assets/32650a6d-9c5c-4b7a-9a79-dfddefc02c3a).
-- We tried to implement Cyclic GAN onto the dataset using the external Inria dataset to try to increase the pixel ratio of the buildings class so as to improve the IoU for it.
-But, due to a lack of time we werent able to complete the implementations upto our desired standard.
+- To try and counter this problem, we tried to use the weighted Cross Entropy loss, but that did not end up making a big improvement in the results.
 - The dataset contained very high quality images, and also a large number of such images, so it took a very long time to train the models on online GPUs such as Google Colab & Kaggle.

 ### References